- Scientific name: Trachipterus arcticus

 Life Cycle and Feeding

 Little is known of the life cycle and breeding patterns of the dealfish.
-They are thought to spend most of their life as a solitary fish, although dealfish have been known to gather together in large numbers from time to time.
+They are thought to spend most of their life as a solitary fish, although they have been known to gather together in large aggregations from time to time.
 However, it is unknown whether this is due to spawning, gathering to feed on an abundant food source or another as yet unknown phenomena.
-Despite having a toothless mouth the dealfish is toothless.
-It mostly feed on the small fish and squid which it finds in its mid-water environment.
+Despite having a toothless mouth the dealfish is a predator which actively hunts small fish and squid species.

 Dealfish are sometimes caught by commercial vessels trawling for pelagic species such as blue whiting over deep water, as this blog post shows [external link].
 However, dealfish have no commercial value and the flesh of this species is, by all accounts, an unpleasant, gelatinous consistency.
 Any dealfish caught by commercial vessels are likely to be discarded at sea, although some may be retained to be processed into fishmeal.

 Other Species of Ribbonfish

 As previously stated dealfish are one of the ten species of ribbonfish which are found around the world, split across three genera.
 Other species include the slender ribbonfish, blackflash ribbonfish and the scalloped ribonfish.
 However, Trachipterus arcticus is the only species which is found in British waters, although there are other similar species of ribbonfish found around the world.
 There is evidence to support that dealfish could be split into two separate species, with dealfish in the Northern Atlantic being different to those found in the Western Atlantic.
 Some reports recognise this by referring to Northern and Western Dealfish species.
-However, this area still requires further research and scientifically there is still only one species of dealfish recognised.
+However, this area still requires further research and scientifically there is still only one species of dealfish which is officially recognised.

 The species known as the red bandfish is also sometimes referred to as a ribbonfish, although it is unrelated to the species featured on this page.
 Trachipterus arcticus also looks very similar to a much larger and rarer fish which is also a rare visitor to British waters – the giant oarfish, although the species are not closely related.